coreos/tectonic-docs/Documentation/tls/tls-ingress.md

 }
 ```

-The signed ingress certificate must have the following Subject Alternative Name (SAN) and Key Usage associations:
+All browsers have deprecated the fallback to the `commonName` in the absence of the `subjectAlternativeName` extension.
+The signed ingress TLS certificate must include the following Subject Alternative Name (SAN) and Key Usage associations:

 ```
 $ openssl x509 -noout -text -in /path/to/ingress.crt